hari14s/CluQuest/README.md

 ## Contents

-- **Google Drive Link**: The full Unity game, including all assets and scripts, can be downloaded from this repo.
+- The full Unity game, including all assets and scripts, can be downloaded from this repo.
 - **Image Targets**: A folder containing all image targets used in the game.

 ## Installation